-They say the market is efficient and rational so it’s not possible for a trader to make money, but you can argue that not all participants are rational – such as the gambler who has a secret desire to lose as Humphrey Neal, the noted psychologist, wrote.
-Additionally, not all participants’ motives are profit seeking such as a Central Bank, whose mandate is usually to provide full employment and maintain a reasonable inflation rate – not to maximize profit.
-The trader always needs to be on the lookout for an opportunity that affords low risk with the expected profit potential.
+They say the market is efficient and rational so it’s not possible for a trader to make money, but it can be argued that not all participants are rational – such as the gambler who has a secret desire to lose as Humphrey Neal, the noted psychologist, wrote.
+Additionally, not all participants motives are profit seeking such as a Central Bank, whose mandate is usually to provide full employment and maintain a reasonable inflation rate – not to maximize profit.
+The trader always needs to be on the lookout for an opportunity that affords them low risk with the expected profit potential.

-Below we provide a big picture outlook and insight on key markets that we have to offer.
+Below we provide you with a big picture on the outlook and insight of key markets that we have to offer.
 Knowing the big picture with a keen eye can help any form of trader because it helps to spot trends and possible reversals.
 It’s not just about capturing the small gyrations in any given market, but going with the trend and being there at the right time to take profits and reduce losses.

 Currencies are open 24 hrs and provide ample opportunities for traders to profit from wherever they are located, on whatever time frame that is preferred.
 The main centers of finance are: Tokyo, London, and the United States.
 Below are the hours of trading for the major trading centers:

 Currencies move on a wide variety of data, which is why economic releases are so widely followed and instantly move the market.
 For instance, look at the USD/CAD on a 5 minute chart:

 On April 17, 2012 at 14:00 GMT, Rate Decision from the Bank of Canada meeting is released

 This was just a short term chart of 5m.
 What would move the market over the course of years?
 Interest rates.
 Look at how the EUR/USD performed over the past 20 years.